Meet Trackside Farm from Hickman, Nebraska!

 "We are a 15 acre farm in Hickman, specializing in naturally grown, with a focus on the unique varieties.
 Chile peppers, garlic, and fun things not often seen are our specialties."

-Stop by Trackside Farm's market stand at the Sunday Market at College View or the Hickman Farmers' Market and you'll probably find something unique - from mullberries and blackberries, to Scotch Bonnet chile peppers, and dried pinto beans.
+Stop by Trackside Farm's market stand at the Sunday Market at College View you'll probably find something unique - from mullberries and blackberries, to Scotch Bonnet chile peppers, and dried pinto beans.
 James and Nancy Scalan and Sandy Williams, owners and farmers of Trackside Farm, love to experiment, grow new crops, and introduce them to eager market goers.
 Started in 2014 Trackside Farm specializes in fruit, unique veggies, many varieties of garlic, honey, jams and jellies and dried veggies/beans.

 Whats the difference between a big purple heirloom tomato and tiny pear shaped red cherry tomato?